 You've baked and decorated all those sugar cookies, and now it's time to get them out in front of an appreciative audience.
 Get your like-minded baking friends together for a cookie exchange party, or maybe you'd like to mail cookies to out-of-town family and friends.

 You can make cut-out cookies from gingerbread and shortbread dough, too.
 Gingerbread dough tends to be soft and sticky, so you'll want to dust the top of the dough lightly with flour before rolling out.
-See 10 tips for baking gingerbread.
-Shortbread dough is firmer and makes dense, rich-tasting cut-outs.
+Shortbread dough is firmer and makes dense, buttery cut-outs.

 Find a sugar cookie recipe that's just right for you.
 In fact, you can take a basic sugar cookie dough and transform it into several different kinds of cookies by adding flavors, colors, shapes, and decorations.